pyglet/pyglet/doc/programming_guide/math.rst

 to helper methods for rotating, scaling, and transforming.
 See the :py:mod:`~pyglet.math` module for more information.

-:note: For performance, all Matrix and Vector objects subclass the `tuple` type.
+.. note:: For performance, all Matrix and Vector objects are subclasses of
+    the `tuple` type.
 They are therefore immutable - all operations return a **new** object; they are not updated in-place.

 Creating a Matrix
 -----------------